Command Line Interface (emate)

 ln -s /Applications/MailMate.app/Contents/Resources/emate ~/bin/emate

-This is the current output when asking emate
+This is the current output when running emate --help mailto

 :